Rugby union and apartheid

 From 1948 to 1994, international rugby relations with apartheid South Africa, and also the non-integrated nature of rugby within the country drew frequent controversy.
 South Africa remained a member of the International Rugby Board (IRB) throughout the apartheid era.

 Halt All Racist Tours was established in New Zealand in 1969 to oppose continued tours to and from South Africa.
 Though contacts were restricted after the Gleneagles Agreement in 1977, there were controversial tours in 1980 by the British Lions and by France, in 1981 by Ireland, and in 1984 by England.
 South Africa toured New Zealand in 1981.
 South Africa were excluded from the first two Rugby World Cups, in 1987 and 1991.
 Racially selected New Zealand sports teams toured South Africa until the 1970 All Blacks rugby tour allowed Māori to go under the status of 'honorary whites'.

-No other issue, political or otherwise has divided the rugby community so much, at least not since the great schism with rugby league over professionalism.
-While many rugby fans and commentators would try to avoid politics, the apartheid issue brought it right into the heart of the game, in a very direct, and often physical way.
-The issue particularly came to the fore in the '70s and '80s.

 The issue affected not only black South Africans, but also indigenous New Zealanders and to a lesser extent indigenous Australians.
 Many major rugby union international sides had few non-white players, but theoretically, a side such as would have been frowned upon.

 Apartheid South Africa's last foreign tour was to New Zealand in 1981, prior to the system's dismantlement in 1991 and new elections in 1994.